insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Utah for bundling home and auto insurance is 84180, with an average cost of $2,717.
-Here are the 10 most expensive ZIP codes:
+The ZIP code 84180 in Utah has the highest average cost for bundling home and auto insurance, at $2,717.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference